turingschool/lesson_plans/ruby_03-professional_rails_applications/getting_started_with_oauth.markdown

 end
 ```

+Make sure you restart your application after adding this, since initializers only get run
+on application startup.

 __Note__ that you should extract these values as environment-provided keys before deploying your
 application or commiting it to version control.

+### Step 5 - Fleshing out the Application

+We have our basic omniauth configuration in place, but so far there's not much to do with it.
+In fact if we start our rails app now and view it we'll see it's still just rendering the default
+rails page.

+Let's fix this by filling in some very basic UI and routing:

+1. Generate a new controller called `WelcomeController`.
+2. Configure your `root` route to point to `welcome#index`.
+3. Add a template at `app/views/welcome/index.html.erb` which includes a simple greeting (`<h1>Welcome!</h1>`).
+4. Add a route labeled `login` which points to `/auth/twitter` (this is a special route used by omniauth).
+5. Add a "Login" link to `app/views/welcome/index.html.erb` which points to the `login_path` we just established.

+Test your work by loading the root path.
+You should see your "Welcome!" message as well as the login link.
+Now click the login link.
+If your application is configured correctly, you should be taken off to a twitter-hosted
+url and shown the standard "Login with Twitter" screen.

+Accept the login and see what happens.

 ## Key Terms & Concepts